 How many schools invited you for an interview?

 I was interviewed by all four schools to which I applied.

 How many of those gave you an acceptance letter?

 With the English system, you can apply for the first time during your last year of high school (the process runs from September to May more or less) if you apply during this time, you mainly receive conditional offers that are dependent on you getting certain grades on your exams.
 I only received one offer, from The Royal (Dick) School of Veterinary Studies.

 My GSCEs (taken at 16) are 12 A*s, my AS results (taken at 17) are AAABB and my A2 results (taken at 18 and my condition to get into uni) were A*A*A.

 What was your GRE score?

-How did you handle your letters of recommendation?
-Were they from Professors or Veterinary Doctors?
+Before getting accepted to The Royal (Dick) School of Veterinary Studies, how did you handle your letters of recommendation?
+Were they from Professors or veterinary doctors?

 I got a reference letter as part of my UCAS application from my high school teachers and references from all of the places I had done work experience.

 Did you know them very well before asking for a letter?